'A bit of stability' - Electric Picnic promoter reveals plans for 2023 festival

-With Electric Picnic still underway in sunshine between the showers, the 2023 event is already being arranged, the promoter has revealed.
+With Electric Picnic over for another year, the 2023 event is already being arranged, the promoter has revealed.

 Speaking on Sunday (September 4) at the festival, Melvin Benn described the return of the festival in Laois as "glorious".